openshift-kni/numaresources-operator/README.md

 ## current limitations

 * the NUMA-aware scheduling stack does not yet support [the "container" topology manager scope](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/#topology-manager-scopes)
-* the NUMA-aware scheduling stack does not yet support alignment of [memory resources](https://kubernetes.io/docs/tasks/administer-cluster/memory-manager/)

 Please check the issues section for the known issues and limitations of the NUMA resources operator.